Daau Super League

 |

 The Daau Super League (abbreviation: DSL) is a men's professional football league sanctioned by the Daau Football Association (DFA), which represents the sport's highest level in the Daau Footballing Pyramid.
-The league is officially known as the Kotify Daau Super League for sponsorship reasons.
+The league is officially known as the CHACE Daau Super League for sponsorship reasons.

 History